A Vacation Property Buying Rule To Follow: Lifestyle First, Income Second

 If you are an accredited investors and want to invest in individual real estate opportunities mostly in 18-hour cities, check out CrowdStreet.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.

-Update 2022.
 I finally took my boy and wife up to our vacation property for the first time in July 2019 and it was magical!
 Then I took my son and my 10-month-old daughter again in late October 2020 and it was also pretty nice.
 Here's what it was like taking a vacation during a pandemic.
-I'm glad we went, but now we need a vacation from a vacation!
-I plan to take them to see snow for the first time in 2022.

 I understand your thinking, concentrating too much of your assets into one asset, especially one where you established already is more of a life style investment than income producing or financially sound in general given the associated costs.